Find your interest. Discover a passion. Join us!

 Hebrew Reading Group: The group reads contemporary Israeli novels in the original Hebrew.
 We explore vocabulary, ideas, styles and grammar as they comes up in the reading.
 Members of the group read at different levels of proficiency and learn from each other.

-Libraries: Lending Library (1st floor) contains Judaica fiction, nonfiction, Holocaust; the small room in the rear has biographies, art books, and the Judith Seldin collection.
+Libraries: Lending Library (1st floor) contains Judaica fiction, nonfiction, Holocaust; the small room in the rear has biographies, art books, and the Ruth Seldin collection.
 The Beit Midrash contains the Arthur Kellman collection of books focusing on Reconstructionism.
 Reference Library (2nd floor) resources include Talmud, Anchor commentaries, Rashi and other medieval commentators, Nehama Lebowitz, etc. Close to 100 haggadot are also available.

 Parashah of the Week Study Group: Each Wednesday evening, Rabbi Bronstein leads a tour of the “par’shat hashavua,” the Torah portion of the week.
 The class looks at plot, themes, language, poetry, theology, history, and of course, commentary (ancient and modern).
 The Rabbi aims to make the class stimulating for the adept, as well as a worthwhile learning and social experience for novices (including non-Hebrew readers).